ybgskr12/Reforestation/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.